DavidSalazarM/bookshop/readme.txt

 this project needs Python version 3.6.9

-run the command "python manage.py makemigrations" to create your migrations

 run the command "python manage.py migrate" to apply the migrations

 run the command "python manage.py runserver" to start the server